 Queer, Questioning, and Allied Mentor Program (QQAMP)

-- Coming out to friends and/or family
+- Coming out to friends, family, faculty, staff, etc.

 - Finding resources at the college, local, and national levels

 - Learning what it means to be a good ally to the queer community